zamhedonia/pack/README.md

 ## paxs

-`paxs` is a convenient Bash script for searching and managing packages across three different package managers: Yay (Arch Repository + AUR), Flatpak, and Snap.
+`paxs` is a convenient Bash script for searching and upgrading packages across three different package managers: Yay (Arch Repository + AUR), Flatpak, and Snap.

 It streamlines the process of finding and upgrading packages across multiple package formats with a single command.